steva-atomia/AtomiaStore/Documentation/customizing-the-orderflow.md

     @Html.RouteLink(Html.CommonResource("Back"), orderFlow.CurrentStep.Previous, new { flow = orderFlow.Name }, new { id = "back_step" })

-The above example renders a link to the previous step, and also sets the `flow` query string to the value from `orderFlow.Name`.
+The above example renders a link to the previous step and also sets the `flow` query string to the value from `orderFlow.Name`.

+**Note**: There is a property `IsQueryStringBased` on the `OrderFlowModel` which flags that the current order flow has been selected by query string, and that any links to other steps in the order flow should have the `flow` query string added as well.

 Validating the Order Flow Steps